 Despite the errors and limitations of the archive, the record preserved on the Wayback Machine is not completely static.
 Some of the hyperlinks do still work and the filter mechanism has been preserved.
 Although it is not possible to upload an image to the site, the webcam feature is still functional and you can modify the balance between the colors of the site to create a better balance or achieve other desired aesthetic ends.
 During this process, one can almost pretend that the site is still active.
 However, this illusion is quickly shattered if one goes to save the image, as that function is not available.
 Instead, the uploading webicon screen runs indefinitely, confronting the expectations for sociality, interactivity, and instantaneousness that are typical to contemporary social image sharing sites.
 All of the built-in features to share on the site suggest that it is not about the process of image creation in and of itself, but the ability to create a sharable image.
 At the same time, there is an expectation that the process of creating a sharable image should be seamless: even the uploading page gives a bar to show progress, indicating one way that the site was designed to manage the expectations of visitors and give meaning to any delay.
 Technically created and modified images constitute the raw material for establishing connections between people, and providing content for social networks.

-From the archived pages, one can recover the different kinds of features that contribute to sharing: ratings, comments, and export features establish the technical functionality for sharing and the image ranking in the gallery display provides incentives for user engagement.
+From the archived pages of ?, one can also recover the different kinds of features that contribute to sharing: ratings, comments, and export features establish the technical functionality for sharing and the image ranking in the gallery display provides incentives for user engagement.

+IMPLICATIONS

 The Wayback Machine makes it clear that sharing is not just something that automatically happens on the web; it is engineered at the technical level of site design.
 Similarly, these archives caution against any understanding of sharing that takes technical features as guarantees of success.
 Instead, the numerous mundane, ignored, overlooked images, ones with few ratings and no comments, perform failures of the spreadability so championed by Henry Jenkins (Jenkins, Ford, and Green 2013).
-Any viral trend leads to a much more numerous group of ignored content in its wake.
+Any viral trend leads to a much more numerous group of ignored content in its

 Despite the dominance of the visual in contemporary culture, visuality cannot be made sense of in isolation.
 There is value to considering the ways that the visual is modified and transformed within historical and material contexts.
 The analysis of the Obamicon.me as an example of the visual web suggests that the phrase itself is shorthand for particular understandings of sociality, interactivity, and instantaneousness.
 These are not natural occurrences, but are instead structured by protocols of the web, the design of platforms, and the underlying imperatives that support such institutions.
 One of the key insights taken from looking at infrastructure is that possible relations are complex, certainly, but they are not infinite or random.
 Instead, relations are multiply determined, partially structured.
 This is particularly evident in digital environments, where hyperlinks, flows, feeds, tags, and code all contribute to structure the circulation of digital content.